ducpham03/World-Happiness-Score-Analysis/README.md

 - Predict a country's Happiness Score with some numeric values.

 3. Explaination analyses that lead to final conclusions:
 - Read the dataset.
-I set 'happiness' as the name of the new dataset
+I set 'happiness' as the name of the new dataset.
-- I changed the names of variables to easier name for using
+- Chang the names of variables to easier name for using.
-- Top 5 countries which have highest and lowest Happiness Score:
+- 1. Top 5 countries which have highest and lowest Happiness Score:
 <br />      + Top 5 highest countries with highest Happiness Score: head(happiness, n=5)
 <br />      + Top 5 highest countries with lowest Happiness Score: tail(happiness, n=5)
+<br />      + Draw a graph of those 10 countries.
+I did create a new dataframe that only has those 10 countries
+- 2. Calculate the Average Happiness Score of all countries.
+<br />I did add a new feature called 'level' to see if that country is above or below the Average Happiness Score.
+- Draw a plot of correlation between Happiness Score and GDP per capita, Social Support and Health life expectancy.
+I also calculate the correlation coefficients of those 3 graphs.
+Besides, the graph show the linear model of those plots.
+-